Mesothelioma Cough

 Cancer Treatments

-Managing a Persistent Cough
+Treatments for a Persistent Mesothelioma Cough

 A persistent cough can be uncomfortable, painful, and disruptive.
 It may limit mobility and activity and even cause social anxiety, leading to withdrawal and isolation.